Neurospora crassa: Adaptive function of mating type

-That mating in N. crassa can only occur between strains of different mating type suggests that some degree of outcrossing is favored by natural selection.
+That mating in N. crassa can only occur between strains of different mating types suggests that some degree of outcrossing is favored by natural selection.
 In haploid multicellular fungi, such as N. crassa, meiosis occurring in the brief diploid stage is one of their most complex processes.
-The haploid multicellular vegetative stage, although physically much larger than the diploid stage, characteristically has a simple modular construction with little differentiation.
+Although physically much larger than the diploid stage, the haploid multicellular vegetative stage characteristically has a simple modular construction with little differentiation.
 In N. crassa, recessive mutations affecting the diploid stage of the life cycle are quite frequent in natural populations.
 These mutations, when homozygous in the diploid stage, often cause spores to have maturation defects or to produce barren fruiting bodies with few ascospores (sexual spores).
-The majority of these homozygous mutations cause abnormal meiosis (e.g. disturbed chromosome pairing or disturbed pachytene or diplotene).
+Most of these homozygous mutations cause abnormal meiosis (e.g., disturbed chromosome pairing or pachytene or diplotene).
 The number of genes affecting the diploid stage was estimated to be at least 435 (about 4% of the total number of 9,730 genes).
-Thus, outcrossing, promoted by the necessity for union of opposite mating types, likely provides the benefit of masking recessive mutations that would otherwise be deleterious to sexual spore formation (see Complementation (genetics)).
+Thus, outcrossing, promoted by the necessity for the union of opposite mating types, likely provides the benefit of masking recessive mutations that would otherwise be harmful to sexual spore formation (see Complementation (genetics)).